 Chair — Dr Waleed Arshad

-The Staff and Associate Specialist Doctors Committee represents the needs, interests, and views of the SAS doctors, encourage SAS representation at all Colleges and Faculties, brings together SAS representatives from all Colleges and Faculties to exchange information and share good practice, promotes development of SAS doctors, gives a voice to SAS doctors regarding wider issues in healthcare and promotes a positive profile for SAS doctors.
+The Specialty and Associate Specialist Doctors Committee represents the needs, interests, and views of the SAS doctors, encourage SAS representation at all Colleges and Faculties, brings together SAS representatives from all Colleges and Faculties to exchange information and share good practice, promotes development of SAS doctors, gives a voice to SAS doctors regarding wider issues in healthcare and promotes a positive profile for SAS doctors.

-Chair — Dr Anna Olsson-Brown
+Chair — Dr Matthew Clarke

 The Academy’s Trainee Doctors’ Group is a forum for Trainee representatives of all Medical Royal Colleges and Faculties to come together.
 It provides an informed and balanced view on generic issues relevant to College-registered trainees.
 The Chair is a co-opted member of the Academy Council.